Social Media? Check! Domain Name? Check! Website Hosting? Check! Now what????

 In my video on website domain names, I suggested that you use your name as your domain name, since people are hiring you and not a big company.
 The same advice applies to your logo.
 Your name is your brand.
 People are connecting with and hiring YOU, so use your name.
 Certainly, you can add a tagline like the word Photographer or Photography, but avoid being too cute or unusual with your tagline.
 If you do go with something that is not obvious, do your research to be sure that it is not already in use and protected by a service mark or trademark.
 The last thing you want is to have to spend money for a lawyer because you have infringed on someone’s intellectual property rights.

 Hopefully by now, you know where you’re hosting your photography website and you’re ready to get down to the important question… what do I need to include in my photography website?

-If you take nothing else away from this video, please remember this: the website will not get you work – YOU will get you work.
+If you take nothing else away from this article, please remember this: the website will not get you work – YOU will get you work.
 The goal of your photography website is to introduce you and your work to potential new clients and get them to reach out to you, so that YOU can then initiate a REAL conversation between two people, not two computers.
 The business of photography takes place between people.
 Don’t be lazy and try to avoid dealing with people; you’re not going to get much work that way.